 Meets 3rd Tuesday of Month, 6:00 pm

 Grades 6 - 8.
 We’ll share the details of our favorite books and munch on pizza and cookies.
-The book selection for the February 19 meeting is An Assassin's Guide to Love and Treason by Virginia Boecker
+The book selection for the March 19 meeting is An Assassin's Guide to Love and Treason by Virginia Boecker

 Meets 2nd Tuesday of Month, 6:00 pm

 Grades 6 - 8.
 Enjoy pizza and cookies while discussing your favorite books.
-The book selection for the February 12 meeting is Drums, Girls & Dangerous Pie by Jordan Sonnenblick.
+The book selection for the February 26 (snowdate) meeting is Drums, Girls & Dangerous Pie by Jordan Sonnenblick.

 Meets Monthly on Mon or Wed at 6:30 pm

 Feb 4, Mar 13, Apr 1 & May 15

 Classes will focus on 45 minutes of yoga and 15 minutes of guided meditation, to give teens the tools to “de-stress.”
 Please bring a yoga mat and a bottle of water.

 Meets Monthly Saturdays at 4:00 pm

 Jan 26, Feb 23, Mar 16, Apr 27 & May 11

 Dungeon Master Al Pezone leads this popular fantasy game for new and experienced players.
 Heroes will be guided through quests for treasure, battles with deadly foes, daring rescues and more.
 Refreshments will be served.
 This program is full.
 Registration is closed.